-Joel's interest in composition stems from having a speech impediment as a child.
+Joel's interest in composition stems from the social anxieties associated with having a speech impediment as a child and living as an openly gay man in today’s still somewhat polarized society.
 He is primarily interested in anxiety, irritation, awkwardness and the grotesque/macabre as key points of inspiration for imagining, creating, and developing material.
-His pieces occupy extremely untethered, floating sound-worlds which create situations where performers must work together to urgently negotiate their way through clouds of uncertain activity.
+Ranging from the highly mechanical to the extremely untethered, his pieces occupy floating, ethereal sound-worlds where performers must work together to urgently negotiate their way through dense clouds of uncertain activity.

 As a performer, Joel studied flugelhorn with virtuoso cornetist Phillip McCann at the University of Huddersfield, playing solo flugelhorn for the UK-based Leyland Brass Band (one of the top 20 brass bands in the world) before moving to the USA for his PhD studies.
 He has written a number of explorative pieces for the instrument, aiming to discover new sound worlds and expand the (currently minimal) repertoire available in new music.

 In 2021, Joel is looking forward to having works played by ELISION (Australia), Hanatsu Miroir (France), the Slee Sinfonietta at the June in Buffalo Festival (USA), and the Divertimento Ensemble at their 3rd International Young Composers Workshop with Marco Stroppa and Stefano Gervasoni (Italy).